CortexFoundation/CortexTheseus/README.md

 cd torrentfs
 make && ./build/bin/torrent download 'ih:5a49fed84aaf368cbf472cc06e42f93a93d92db5'
 downloaded ALL the torrents !!!!!!!!!!!!!!!!!!!

 *** Make sure you can download the file successfully
+*** Accept in/out traffic of fw settings as possible
 ```
 ## AI wrapper
 https://github.com/CortexFoundation/inference